Furikuda/bork/docs/faq.rst

-Bork can't keep an infinite history of files of course, thus entries in the files cache have a "maximum time to live" which is set via the environment variable BORG_FILES_CACHE_TTL (and defaults to 20).
+Bork can't keep an infinite history of files of course, thus entries in the files cache have a "maximum time to live" which is set via the environment variable BORK_FILES_CACHE_TTL (and defaults to 20).
-Every time you do a backup (on the same machine, using the same user), the cache entries' ttl values of files that were not "seen" are incremented by 1 and if they reach BORG_FILES_CACHE_TTL, the entry is removed from the cache.
+Every time you do a backup (on the same machine, using the same user), the cache entries' ttl values of files that were not "seen" are incremented by 1 and if they reach BORK_FILES_CACHE_TTL, the entry is removed from the cache.

 So, for example, if you do daily backups of 26 different data sets A, B, C, ..., Z on one machine (using the default TTL), the files from A will be already forgotten when you repeat the same backups on the next day and it will be slow because it would chunk all the files each time.
-If you set BORG_FILES_CACHE_TTL to at least 26 (or maybe even a small multiple of that), it would be much faster.
+If you set BORK_FILES_CACHE_TTL to at least 26 (or maybe even a small multiple of that), it would be much faster.

-Besides using a higher BORG_FILES_CACHE_TTL (which also increases memory usage), there is also BORG_FILES_CACHE_SUFFIX which can be used to have separate (smaller) files caches for each backup set instead of the default one (big) unified files cache.
+Besides using a higher BORK_FILES_CACHE_TTL (which also increases memory usage), there is also BORK_FILES_CACHE_SUFFIX which can be used to have separate (smaller) files caches for each backup set instead of the default one (big) unified files cache.

 Another possible reason is that files don't always have the same path, for example if you mount a filesystem without stable mount points for each backup or if you are running the backup from a filesystem snapshot whose name is not stable.
-If the directory where you mount a filesystem is different every time, Borg assumes they are different files.
-This is true even if you back up these files with relative pathnames - borg uses full pathnames in files cache regardless.
+If the directory where you mount a filesystem is different every time, Bork assumes they are different files.
+This is true even if you back up these files with relative pathnames - bork uses full pathnames in files cache regardless.

 It is possible for some filesystems, such as ``mergerfs`` or network filesystems, to return inconsistent inode numbers across runs, causing bork to consider them changed.